Satisfiability Modulo Exponential Integer Arithmetic: Implementation and Evaluation

+The fact that monotonicity lemmas are of little importance here is not surprising: Monotonicity lemmas were already of little use when \tool{Z3} was used as backend solver in the evaluation of \swinel of \textcite{conference}.
+However, these lemmas significantly improved the performance of \swinel with \tool{CVC5} \cite{cvc5} as backend solver.
+Hence, the usefulness of monotonicity lemmas depends on the details of the underlying solver.
+Moreover, recall that our leading example cannot be solved without monotonicity lemmas, see \Cref{Leading Example -- Total Semantics}.

+It is also not surprising that induction lemmas do not contribute much to the performance of \swinez on this benchmark set, as their main purpose is proving unsatisfiability, see \Cref{sec:purrs}.

+However, it is slightly disappointing that prime lemmas are not needed for the \tool{LoAT} problems.
+Nevertheless, we believe that prime factorizations are of such fundamental relevance that prime lemmas are likely to be useful for benchmarks from other sources in the future.

 The runtime of \swine can be seen in \Cref{rt1,rt2,rt3,rt4}.
 Most instances can be solved in a fraction of a second, as desired for our use case.
-Moreover, \tool{CVC5} can solve more instances in the first half second, but \tool{Z3} can solve more instances later on.
-We refer to \cite{swine-web} for more details on our evaluation.
+On the CHC Comp '23 and the Termination Problems, \swinez and \swinel are equally efficient.
+On the CHC Comp '22 and the Complexity Problems, \swinez is slightly faster than \swinel.
+We refer to \textcite{swine-web} for more details on our evaluation.